Click here for the home page

 As in other armies, training and fighting together produced a strong sense of camaraderie; call it male bonding if you wish.
 Within the phalanx, everyone was equal, and everybody had to do his share to make the whole thing work.
 The mentality and solidarity required by the phalanx carried over into politics, promoting both a sense of civic responsibility and the equality of men.

 The Ionian refugees from Greece remained on the coast and organized themselves into cities before the Dorians did, probably to defend themselves from the adjacent Near Eastern empires (Hittites, Phrygians and Lydians), though there was considerable cultural interchange between Greek and Asian.
 These walled cities evolved into new city-states.
 The whole city, with its citadel, central shrine, hearth and sacred fire, and marketplace (agora), replaced the palace as the center of government for both town and country.
 One's city, rather than one's language or race, determined one's political identity.
 A similar process occurred in Greece itself, though in some areas, such as Arcadia in the center of the Peloponnesus, village life continued; in other areas the most successful cities annexed the surrounding land.
-Thus Athens and Sparta absorbed Attica and Laconia (Lacedaemonia), respectively.
+Thus Athens and Sparta absorbed Attica and Laconia (also called Lacedaemonia), respectively.

 From an early date Greeks on both sides of the Aegean patronized common shrines.
 They worshiped Apollo at Delphi, Zeus at Olympia (where the first Olympic games were held in his honor in 776 B.C.), Apollo and Artemis at Delos, etc. The Greeks celebrated festivals at these shrines with dance, song, and athletic contests.(7) These meetings reminded Greeks that they were one people, despite their political divisions, and prompted them to form some basic rules of interstate behavior concerning warfare, religious truces, and the sanctity of messengers.
 The Oracle at Delphi grew to become the most highly regarded oracle in the ancient world, visited by "barbarians" as well as Greeks.
 Whenever somebody came to Delphi with a question for the gods, they took it to a priestess called a pythia; before giving an answer, she inhaled fumes from burning bay leaves, and whatever she said under the influence of those fumes, no matter how garbled, was accepted as divine wisdom.(8) In the archaic period Delphi was very influential, fixing the site of prospective colonies and helping to formulate major policies for cities and individuals.